arun-amalolbhavan/Hadoop-WordCount-PDF/README.md

 # Hadoop-WordCount-PDF
-Get word count from PDF file using hadoop mapreduce program
+Word counts from a PDF file using hadoop map reduce program

  - Create input splits for each each PDF file.
  - Create a single map task for each PDF file.